jjwithanr/obsidian_bible_study/docs/Old Testament/Genesis/Genesis2.md

 Humanity's creation did not take place in Eden, but in the barren land outside it.
 #theosu

+#### v.9
+>And the LORD God made all kinds of trees grow out of the ground—trees that were pleasing to the eye and good for food.
+In the middle of the garden were the tree of life and the tree of the knowledge of good and evil.

 #### v.15
 >the Lord God took the man and put him in the Garden of Eden to work it and take care of it.